RIKEN-RCCS/lens3/v1/doc/user-guide.md

   instances).
 * Lens3 does not support S3 CLI "presign" command.
 Lens3 does not
   recognize a credential attached in a URL.
-* Lens3 does not provide accesses to the rich GUI of MinIO or the MC command.
+* Lens3 does not provide accesses to the rich UI of MinIO or the MC command.

 ## Glossary